Colonel Justin Blum with Introduction by retired Navy Veteran Douglas R. Stocks

 I have accomplished more in my life as an ostomate as a result of the care I have been able to obtain since my story was brought to the national level.
 If not for my quality of life-improving dramatically as a result of this assistance, these accomplishments would not have become a reality.
 I owe so much to three WOC nurses: Donna Sellers, Joanna Burgess, and Joy Hooper.
 I met them through the Great Comebacks program, and they have always offered their help readily.
 I have now been free from pain for the past nine years.

 There are many who do not have the same easy access to professionals that I have had.
 I am very fortunate!
 That is why I believe everyone should seek out or become involved with a community of ostomates either through an online support group or hospital-based support group if possible.
 All ostomates should help other ostomates achieve the quality of life made possible by their life-saving surgery.
 Having UC and then colon cancer at age 40 meant years of pain and discomfort in my life.
 Ostomy surgery gave me a new life.
 Before I retired from teaching, I used my experience with my ostomy to motivate my JROTC cadets, inspiring them to never give up on anything and reminding them they can accomplish anything they set their mind to.
-I no longer see myself as the Elephant Man, but as a man with a beautiful wife, supportive children and an amazing grandchild.
+I no longer see myself as the Elephant Man, but as a man with a beautiful wife, supportive children and two amazing grandchildren.
 Life is good!

 The UOAA thanks you for your service Colonel Justin Blum and honors your accomplishments!